wil1102/Hospital2/README.md

 ## Database Info
 Database name: cs_jac29684

-Each query can be called using CALL Team5_Qx() where x is the query number Query 2 requires a year as input and query 4 requires first and last name
+Queries 1,2,4,5 can be called using CALL Team5_Qx() where x is the query number<br/>

+Query 2 requires a year as input and query 4 requires first and last name

+Since Query 3 is a view, it can be called using select * from patientFinancialInfo